 Make a Clearing shortlist

 Write down which universities and courses they’re interested in.
 This could be a different course to their original choice or a university that wasn’t on their main UCAS application.
 It’s a good chance to see what else is on offer.
 Check the course content, entry requirements (these will probably be lower in Clearing).
-You can search our courses here.

 Step 2: On results day